Chris Kaba: Met Police shooting case referred to CPS

 The police watchdog has referred the case of an unarmed black man shot dead by an officer to the Crown Prosecution Service (CPS).

-Chris Kaba, 24, was shot by a Met Police officer through the windscreen of a car in Streatham Hill, south London, on 5 September last year.
+Father-to-be Chris Kaba, 24, was shot by a Met Police officer through the windscreen of a car in Streatham Hill, south London, on 5 September last year.

-The family have said welcomed the decision but want the officer who fired the gun to face criminal charges.
+The family told the BBC that it welcomed the decision but wanted the officer to face criminal charges.

 The Met Police marksman who fired the fatal shot was suspended.

-In a joint statement, they said: "Our family, alongside the community who have supported us over the past seven months, have been consistent in our call for accountability.
+In a joint statement, the family said: "Our family, alongside the community who have supported us over the past seven months, have been consistent in our call for accountability.

 "This step forward is necessary and welcome.
-We urge the CPS to do their bit and provide their advice to the IOPC urgently."
+We urge the CPS to do their bit and provide their advice to the The Independent Office for Police Conduct (IOPC) urgently."

-The Independent Office for Police Conduct (IOPC) director Amanda Rowe said the referral does not necessarily mean that criminal charges would follow.
+IOPC director Amanda Rowe said the referral does not necessarily mean that criminal charges would follow.

-She added: "During the investigation, the officer was advised they were under criminal investigation for murder and following the conclusion of our investigation we have referred a file of evidence to the CPS to determine whether to charge the office
+She added: "During the investigation, the officer was advised they were under criminal investigation for murder and following the conclusion of our investigation we have referred a file of evidence to the CPS to determine whether to charge the officer.

 "It is now for the CPS to decide, applying the tests in the Code for Crown Prosecutors, whether or not to prosecute the officer."